Fuchs dystrophy

 Fuchs dystrophy is more common in women than in men.
 Vision problems do not appear before age 50 years in most cases.
 However, a health care provider may be able to see signs of the disease in affected people by their 30s or 40s.

-Fuchs dystrophy affects the thin layer of cells that lines the back part of the cornea.
+Fuchs dystrophy affects the thin layer of cells (endothelium) that lines the back part of the cornea.
 These cells help pump excess fluid out of the cornea.
 As more and more cells are lost, fluid begins to build up in the cornea, causing swelling and a cloudy cornea.
+Another reason for visual loss is the development of gutatta, which are little bumps that develop in the endothelium.
+These bumps can cause glare by breaking up the incoming light rays.

 Cloudy cornea